Safe driving for teens

 Parents should talk with their teens about "household driving rules."

 - Make a written "driving contract" that both parents and teens sign.

-- The contract should list the rules and what teens can expect if rules are broken.
+- The contract should include a list of driving rules and what teens can expect if the rules are broken.

-- The contract should state that parents have the final say about driving rules.
+- The contract should state that parents have the final say about the driving rules.